9 Steps to Creating an Effective Emergency Response Plan [+ Template]

 Route guide(s)

-In the event of an evacuation, these guides play an important role in ensuring that routes are clear and evacuation is orderly and calm.
+In the event of an evacuation, these guides play an essential role in ensuring that routes are clear and the path to safety is orderly and calm.
 They also help clear evacuation routes and assist those with mobility issues.

 Have you inspected those dusty office fire extinguishers, alarm systems, or first aid kits lately?
 These are critical components of any emergency response plan, so examine them regularly.